FIT-2023-SLAM-indoor/slam-indoor-code/src/FastExtractor.md

 After the completion of the function in the vector (`std::vector<cv::KeyPoint>`), the link to which we passed, will record meta information about the features in the image.

-# What happens in `main'?
-There I show a small slide show.
-You can see how the algorithm works on 7 different images.

-# How to launch?
-Choose `CMakeLists.txt ` as a launch point and... launch.
-Everything should work.
-You may have to configure a new cache for cmake.